mnencia/mchfuse/README.md

 ```

 You can pass the configuration using the `--config` flag, otherwise `mchfuse`
-loads the options from `/etc/mchfuse.conf` if it exists.
+loads the options from `/etc/mchfuse.conf` if it exists and is readable.

 If you do not specify a UID or a GID, it inherits the missing setting from the
 user that runs the command.